ArduPilot/ardupilot_wiki/dev/source/docs/apsync-intro.rst

 .. image:: ../images/apsync-wifiap-dflogger.png
     :target: ../_images/apsync-wifiap-dflogger.png

 On start-up an access point is created with name "ardupilot".
-The password is "ardupilot" on TX1, Intel Edison and RPi.
+The default password is also "ardupilot".

 The user can connect to this access point and then easily connect to ardupilot running on the flight controller by setting their ground station (including Mission Planner) to connect using "UDP", port 14550.